xlvisuals/luanti_lightcycles_game/README.md

 Once you're in the world, everyone gets a lobby panel automatically — press **E** any time you're not actively racing to bring it back up if you've closed it.
-From there (or via chat commands, below) you can join the waiting roster and start a match once there are enough players (an admin can start solo, for testing).
+From there (or via chat commands, below) you can join the waiting roster and start a race once there are enough players (an admin can start solo, for testing).

-The very first time anyone starts a match on a fresh world, the arena is built automatically — this can take a moment the first time, then it's instant.
+The very first time anyone starts a race on a fresh world, the arena is built automatically — this can take a moment the first time, then it's instant.